jmau949/websocket-lambda-deepseek/README.md

-# AWS WebSocket Lambda API with Cognito Auth
+# AWS WebSocket Lambda API with Cognito Auth and DeepSeek LLM

-A template repository for building real-time applications using AWS API Gateway WebSockets with Lambda integration and Cognito authentication.
+A WebSocket application using AWS API Gateway WebSockets with Lambda integration, Cognito authentication, and DeepSeek LLM for AI chat functionality.

 ## Architecture Overview

-This template implements a secure WebSocket API using:
+This implementation uses a secure WebSocket API with:

+- **React Client Frontend**: Web interface for user interactions
-- **API Gateway WebSocket API**: Handles WebSocket connections
+- **API Gateway WebSocket API**: Handles WebSocket connections with `$connect`, `$disconnect`, and message routes
 - **Cognito Authentication**: Validates JWT tokens via cookies
 - **Lambda Functions**: Process WebSocket events
-- **DynamoDB**: Stores active connections
+- **DynamoDB**: Stores active connections and chat sessions

+### New VPC Architecture

+The system uses an enhanced architecture with the following components:

+#### Resources outside the VPC:
+- React client frontend
+- API Gateway WebSockets with lambda handlers for `$authorizer` and `$connect`
+- DynamoDB for managing connections and sessions

+#### Resources inside the VPC:
+- `$message` handler Lambda function
+- Private Application Load Balancer (ALB)
+- GPU instances hosting the DeepSeek LLM
+- NAT Gateway for outbound connectivity

+#### Key Features:
+- Traffic between message handlers and GPU instances uses gRPC with sticky sessions
+- The message handler Lambda is inside the VPC and uses a NAT Gateway to connect to DynamoDB and API Gateway for WebSocket responses
+- Private ALB uses verified custom domain name (deepseek.jonathanmau.com) with ACM certificate
+- Message handler connects to DeepSeek LLM service via the private ALB

 ### API Gateway WebSocket Flow